 2. When I have your materials in-hand, I first determine the architectural style your house (Queen Anne, Bungalow, Italianate, etc.), and its approximate period of construction.
 Many buildings are mixes of styles, and my color suggestions often can reflect that fact.
 The house’s architectural style will provide clues indicating some suggested color schemes.

-3. Employing the information you supply on the Customer Data Form, and my extensive check-list of items such as location, roof color, amount of detail, I determine which of the four methods or theories of coloration might be applied to your building:
+3. Employing the information you supply on the Customer Data Form, and my extensive check-list of items such as location, roof color, amount of detail, I determine which of the five methods or theories of coloration might be applied to your building:

-a) Original colors (what was on it when it was built)
+a) Original colors (what was likely on it when it was built)

-b) Appropriate to the period colors (what could have been done when the house was new)
+b) Appropriate to the period colors (colors from the era when the house was new)

 c) Colors it might have been during another historic period.